-Contractor shall collect and report to Covered California, for each QHP product type, its numerators, denominators, and rates for the measures included in the CMS Quality Rating System measure set.
+1) Contractor shall collect and report to Covered California, for each QHP product type, its numerators, denominators, and rates for the measures included in the CMS Quality Rating System measure set.
 This includes data for select HEDIS and CAHPS measures and may also include data for other types of measures included in the Quality Rating System.
-Contractor must provide all collected data to Covered California each year regardless of CMS submission and reporting requirements.
+Contractor must provide such all collected data to Covered California each year regardless of CMS-the extent to which CMS uses the data for public reporting or other purposes submission and reporting requirements.

-- Contractor shall work with Covered California, including participating in quality assurance activities, in order for Covered California to produce the Quality Rating System ratings each year. - 3) Covered California reserves the right to use Contractor-reported data to construct Contractor summary quality ratings that Covered California may use for purposes such as supporting consumer choice, quality improvement efforts, establishing performance standards, and other activities related to Covered California's role as a Health Oversight Agency.
+- 2) Contractor shall work with Covered California, including participating in quality assurance activities, in order for Covered California to produce the Quality Rating System ratings each year. - 3) Covered California reserves the right to use Contractor-reported data to construct Contractor summary quality ratings that Covered California may use for purposes such as supporting consumer choice, quality improvement efforts, establishing performance standards, and other activities related to Covered California's role as a Health Oversight Agency.
 Covered California will publicly report the Quality Rating System scores and ratings each year.